siddharth2395/manage-photos/README.md

     The basic purpose of Manage-Photos was to organize my photos which were organized in folder stucture.
     My objective was to get all the photos in one folder.
-Well now you think that why would i write a script to ddo that?
+Well now you think that why would i write a script to do that?
 The answer is simple I'm lezy and there were 300+ folders and 40k pics and i wanted to upload all of those photos to Google Photos.
 It seems simple but the problem was that i had multiple backups of those photos there were redundant files everywhere.
 But I wanted to choose which one should be kept to upload.
-    There were possibilities that two diffrent photos can have same name as old cameras were reset there numbers after flashing memmories.
+    There were possibilities that two diffrent photos can have same name as old cameras were reset their numbers after flashing memmories.

 So I wanted to do two things